Glenorchy Ride | Horse Riding Holidays New Zealand | Globetrotting

 • Pace:This will vary depending on the terrain and weather conditions.
 Some days are more mountainous than others.
 When the terrain permits, there will be opportunities to trot and canter but this may not be every day.

-• Type of tack:English all-purpose saddles which are all correctly fitted to the horses. *Please be advised, a select few horses are ridden in Western saddles simply because they provide a better fit for that specific horse, but we will not accommodate saddle requests.
-It is much preferred to match horse to rider based upon ability.
+• Type of tack:English all-purpose saddles and bridles. *Please be advised, a select few horses are ridden in Western saddles simply because they provide a better fit for that specific horse, but saddle requests cannot be accommodated.
+It is much preferred to match horses to riders based on ability.
 Thanks for your understanding.

 • Time in Saddle:On average, 5 to 6 hours per day, depending on the distance needing to be travelled (between 15 and 25km per day).